-Element Operational policy Avoid/minimise the potential for turtle injury and mortality through appropriate Project planning and design Maintain turtle movement upstream and downstream of the weirs through appropriate design.
-Legislative compliance requirements EPBC Act NC Act and Nature Conservation (Wildlife Management) Regulation 2006 (Qld).
-The Fitzroy River turtle SMP will be developed by a suitably qualified person and submitted for approval prior to Project development.
+Element Description Operational policy Avoid/minimise the potential for turtle injury and mortality through appropriate Project planning and design Maintain turtle movement upstream and downstream of the weirs through appropriate design.
+Legislative compliance requirements EPBC Act NC Act and Nature Conservation (Wildlife Management) Regulation 2006 (Queensland) The Fitzroy River turtle and white-throated snapping turtle SMP will be developed by a suitably qualified person and submitted for approval prior to Project development.
 Performance criteria Design features specific to turtle protection included in final detailed design Specifically designed turtle passage facility included in final detailed design.
 Implementation strategy The structural components of the weirs and associated works are designed (concept/preliminary design level) to minimise risks of turtle injury and mortality.
-Specific design features of Eden Bann Weir and Rookwood Weir are detailed in Figure 5-1 and Figure 5-2, respectively, and include: A roller compacted concrete (RCC) ogee spillway to provide a smooth formed surface finish at the crest of the weir in the spillway section A smooth downstream face of the spillway section Type 1 stilling basin to minimise exposure to extreme turbulence and the presence of hard structures (such as dissipater teeth) that turtles can collide with Stilling basin that extends the full length of the spillway to prevent turtles being projected against hard concrete during spilling events Spillway gates have been designed such that when they close the shape mirrors that of the ogee crest.
-This limits turtle entrapment at
+Specific design features of Eden Bann Weir and Rookwood Weir are detailed in Figure 6-1 and Figure 6-2, respectively, and include: A roller compacted concrete ogee spillway to provide a smooth formed surface finish at the crest of the weir in the spillway section A smooth downstream face of the spillway section Type 1 stilling basin to minimise exposure to extreme turbulence and the presence of hard structures (such as dissipater teeth) that turtles can collide with Stilling basin that extends the full length of the spillway to prevent turtles being projected against hard concrete during spilling events Spillway gates have been designed such that when they close the